-Health insurance quotes in Germany
+Health insurance quotes for expats in Germany

 Aetna International has been at the forefront of healthcare insurance for more than 160 years.
 With quality coverage in Germany and other countries, the American insurer caters to global professionals and offers access to over 1.4 million medical providers worldwide, 24/7 member support and excellent benefits.